 Orpah is one of the secondary characters of the Book of Ruth, which tells the reader only that she was Naomi’s second daughter-in-law.
-Like her sister-in-law Ruth, she initially wanted to accompany Naomi and return with her to her land; but, unlike Ruth, she finally accepted her mother-in-law’s arguments and went back to Moab.
+Like her sister-in-law Ruth, she initially wanted to accompany Naomi and return with her to her land.
+Unlike Ruth, she finally accepted her mother-in-law’s arguments and went back to Moab.
 The Rabbinic expansion of this narrative, which relates both to Orpah’s actions and to her descendants, paints her in a generally unfavorable light.
 This dislike is based on Orpah’s comparison to Ruth, in which Orpah is portrayed as the negative version of her sister-in-law.
 Orpah’s naming reflects the description that she is promiscuous and brazen.

 The Rabbis maintain that Orpah and Ruth were sisters, the daughters of King Eglon of Moab (Ruth Rabbah 2:9) who, in turn (according to the same A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash), was the son of Balak.
 Ruth’s descent from these kings is regarded as a mark of their merit, while no mention is made of Orpah in this context.